 7.3.
-Realization of $E{\infty}$ -spectra via derived algebraic geometry.
-There is a completely different important and highly successful approach to realization problems, namely using derived algebraic geometry.
-You can learn about derived algebraic geometry in the next Chapter of the book.
+Realization of E{∞} -spectra via derived algebraic geometry.
+There is a completely different important and highly successful approach to realization problems, namely using derived algebraic geometry, for which see Chapter 8 of this volume.

 8. What are étale maps?